 If one compares the poverty rates in the two regions, the disparity is even more stark.
 The poverty rate is 19.5 percent in what might be called the police killing zone.
 It is only 9.5 percent, less than half that rate, in the rest of the country.

 There are significant variations from state to state and from population centers like metropolises to small rural communities in how the demographics are configured.
-The Southeast states have large black populations in both urban and rural areas, the Midwest is predominately white, particularly outside city centers, and the Southwest has a very high Hispanic population.
+The Southeast states have large black populations in both urban and rural areas, the Midwest is predominantly white, particularly outside city centers, and the Southwest has a very high Hispanic population.
 Metropolitan centers have higher minority populations while rural communities have a preponderance of white people.
 There are also considerable socioeconomic variations within these regions.

-Police violence is focused overwhelmingly on men lowest on the socio-economic ladder: in rural areas outside the South, predominately white men; in the Southwest, disproportionately Hispanic men; in mid-size and major cities, disproportionately black men.
+Police violence is focused overwhelmingly on men lowest on the socio-economic ladder: in rural areas outside the South, predominantly white men; in the Southwest, disproportionately Hispanic men; in mid-size and major cities, disproportionately black men.
 Significantly, in the rural South, where the population is racially mixed, white men and black men are killed by police at nearly identical rates.

 Blacks are killed in vastly disproportionate numbers in larger urban centers and continue to be over-represented in smaller urban centers.
 However, half of all police killings occur in rural areas where the majority is non-Hispanic white, though these areas represent a much smaller fraction of the national population.
 It is here where white deaths begin to “catch up” to black deaths, and ultimately surpass them.